smattymatty/mathew-storm-site/blog_content/Artificial_Intelligence/vibe Coding vs AI Assisted Engineering.md

 ### The Engineer's Manifesto

-Write your solution in markdown before code.
+Write your solution in markdown before code—not because it's virtuous, but because explaining forces understanding.
+If you can't write it, you can't own it.

 Draw your system before prompting.
+Boxes and arrows aren't outdated; they're how humans think about relationships.
+AI thinks in token probabilities.
+Who do you want designing your architecture?

 Understand your problem before describing it.
+The difference between "make me a login system" and "I need JWT-based auth with 15-minute refresh tokens for a financial app" is the difference between gambling and engineering.
+One hopes the AI guesses right.
+The other ensures it builds what you actually need.

 Own your decisions, especially the automated ones.
+When AI suggests using MongoDB for your financial transactions, you need to know why that's insane.
+When it generates a recursive function that'll blow the stack, you need to catch it.
+The AI is your intern with infinite speed but zero judgment.
+You wouldn't let an intern deploy to production without review—why let AI?

+Every decision you delegate without understanding is a piece of your expertise you'll never get back.
+The AI doesn't learn from its mistakes.
+You're supposed to.

 ## III.
 The Wisdom Gap